Discovering High-$z$ BL Lacs Using Swift/UVOT and SARA Observations with the Dropout Technique

-Extragalactic background light (EBL) is the integrated emission from star formation and supermassive black holes, and the reprocessed light due to the interstellar medium over all redshifts \citep{dominguezSpectralAnalysisFermiLAT2015, desai2019identifying}, expanding from radio to gamma rays \citep{franceschiniExtragalacticBackgroundLight2017}.
-Measuring EBL directly is challenging due to the strong foreground and zodiacal light from the Milky Way \citep{moralejoMeasurementEBLCombined2017}.
-Nonetheless, blazars are appropriate objects for measuring EBL indirectly because the attenuation produced by the blazar gamma-ray photons and EBL photons leaves a distinct fingerprint in the blazar SED.
+The Extragalactic background light (EBL) is the integrated emission from star formation and supermassive black holes, and the reprocessed light due to the interstellar medium over all redshifts \citep{dominguezSpectralAnalysisFermiLAT2015, desai2019identifying}, expanding from infrared to optical \citep{franceschiniExtragalacticBackgroundLight2017}.
+Measuring the EBL directly is challenging due to the strong foreground and zodiacal light from the Milky Way \citep{moralejoMeasurementEBLCombined2017}.
+Nonetheless, blazars are appropriate objects for measuring the EBL indirectly because the attenuation produced by the interaction between the blazar gamma-ray photons and the EBL photons leaves a distinct fingerprint in the blazar SED.
 The attenuation in the SED can constrain the evolution of the EBL models with redshift \citep{Biteau_2015, Abdollahi_EBL_2018}.
-The higher the redshift, the stronger the attenuation; therefore, looking for high-$z$ sources is essential to probe EBL \citep{Ackermann_2012}, motivating the search for high-$z$ BL Lacs.
-The population study of blazars also calls for more high-$z$ BL Lacs: the unified model, blazar sequence \citep{fossati1998unifying}, separates FSRQs and BL Lacs based on their spectral properties \citep{prandini2022blazar}.
-However, outliers are found by the photometric high-$z$ BL Lacs from the Photo-z campaign \citep{sheng2024revealing}, indicating that the spectroscopic redshift surveys might bias the current population model because of the difficulty in the redshift measurement of BL Lac.
-Therefore, increasing the number of high-$z$ BL Lacs is essential to examine the unified blazar population model.
+The higher the redshift, the stronger the attenuation; therefore, looking for high-$z$ sources is essential to probe the EBL \citep{Ackermann_2012}, motivating the search for high-$z$ BL Lacs.